MainForm/BaremetalOS/README.md

 ### - Supported boards
 - RaspberryPI4
+- Realview-PB-A8 (tested only on qemu emulator)

 ### - Supported peripherals
 - PL011
 - GIC-400
+- SP804

 ## Prerequisite

 ### - Install toolchain

 - **Use the apt package manager (Linux only)**
+    - aarch32 (for Realview-PB-A8)

+        This method of installing the toolchain does not include GDB for this architecture.
         ```bash
+        sudo apt install gcc-arm-none-eabi
+        ```
+    - aarch64 (for RaspberryPI4)

+        ```bash
         sudo apt install crossbuild-essential-arm64
         ```

-- **Download from official arm toolchain**
+- **Download from official arm toolchain** (recommend)

-    You can download the toolchain from the official ARM website, and you need to make sure it supports AArch64.
+    You can download the toolchain from the official ARM website, and you need to make sure it supports AArch64 and AArch32.

     Download : https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads